efnats/chiamerge/README.md

 udisks - needed for the mount serivce.
 On ubuntu20.04 apt will install 2.8.4-1ubuntu1 by default.
 Manually install 2.8.4-1ubuntu2 to make it more stable

+smartmontools - to read out the serial number of hard disks

 ## Chiamerge

 ### Arguments